ott.solvers.quadratic.gromov_wasserstein.GromovWasserstein#

 Parameters:

-• warm_start (Optional[bool]) – Whether to initialize (low-rank) Sinkhorn calls using values from the previous iteration.
-If None, warm starts are not used for standard Sinkhorn, but used for low-rank Sinkhorn.
+• warm_start (bool) – Whether to initialize Sinkhorn calls with the values from the previous iteration.

 • progress_fn (Optional[Callable[[Tuple[ndarray, ndarray, ndarray, GWState]], None]]) – callback function which gets called during the Gromov-Wasserstein iterations, so the user can display the error at each iteration, e.g., using a progress bar.
 See default_progress_fn() for a basic implementation.